AdamSpitz/AdamSpitz.github.io/pages/crypto.md

 Yes, exactly!
 Sometimes the main reason why we *like* having some aspect of our society run by a large organization is because at least it's a big established thing with a name to protect and executives who don't want to go to jail, so even if it's kinda shitty for various other reasons, at least it's trustworthy in the most basic sense that it's not going to just outright abscond with our money.

 So if we want to replace those kinds of organizations (because they're shitty in whatever way), it'd be nice to have some alternative way of making things that can be trusted in that most basic way.
+That is, crypto opens up possibilities for little guys to be just as trustworthy as big guys; you don't *need* to be a huge stodgy organization in order for the code you write to be trustworthy, because people can just read it and make sure it does what you say it does.

 "Okay, but I've been hearing about crypto for years now and nothing much has come of it."